jakearchibald/jakearchibald.com/static-build/posts/2019/01/service-worker-declarative-router/index.md

 ---
 title: A declarative router for service workers
 date: 2019-01-07 14:19:11
+summary:
-summary: We're thinking of adding a declarative router to service workers, and we want feedback.
+  We're thinking of adding a declarative router to service workers, and we want feedback.
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
-meta: ""
+meta: ''
 ---

 **I'm looking for feedback on this API.
 It isn't yet supported in any standard or browser.**